Mahimali937/GradeMyProfessor/README.md

 # GradeMyProfessor

-This project is a course and professor evaluation platform built for CUNY Hunter College, helping 1,000+ students access in-depth grade distributions, performance trends, and student feedback to make data-driven academic decisions.
+This project is a course and professor evaluation platform built for CUNY Hunter College, helping 1,000+ students access **in-depth grade distributions**, performance trends, and student feedback to make data-driven academic decisions.

 ## The Team: